-This course examines professional processes and practices in the context of case management in human service organizations.
+This course examines professional processes and practices in the context of the human service organization.
 Included are principles and applications of interviewing and assessment, documentation, report writing and appropriate referral protocols.
-The student will continue to examine the legal and ethical rights and responsibilities of clients and workers in the field of Social Services.
+Students continue to examine the legal and ethical rights and responsibilities of clients and workers in the field of Social Service Work.